shadmanrakib/patzer-gambit/README.md

 # Patzer Gambit

-A partial UCI chess engine that's a whole lot worse than Drunk Magnus but magnitudes better than me
+A partial UCI chess engine that's a whole lot worse than Drunk Magnus but magnitudes better than me.

 ## Building & Running The Engine